AnyaLang/SBB_ML/README.md

 | 5/6   | 5e-5          | 0.0218229048653 | 0.5677083  | 0.5970088   | 0.5677083 | 0.5620301  |
 | 6/6   | 5e-5          | 0.0174353359539 | 0.5791667  | 0.5974417   | 0.5791667 | 0.5825952  |

 While now this model had shown lower results compared to what we have achieved initially, still based on the results after training the model on the dataset we obtained from Kaggle, we believe our model can well predict the difficulty of the sentences.

-We have obtained the following results:
+These are the results obtained:

 *Predictions on the YouTube video*

 ![youtube_predictions.png](https://github.com/AnyaLang/SBB_ML/blob/f2ea59e0b5f79aa55de9e48049a598a446828fb4/Visuals/predictions%20YouTube%20visual.png)

-The video was produced for beginner French learners.
-From the plot, we can see that 16 sentences fall into the A2 category and 4 into the A1 category.
-Additionally, some sentences are classified as more difficult, at the B1 level, by the model.
-This classification could pose challenges for learners but also encourage them to acquire new vocabulary and further develop their language skills."
+The plot reveals that most sentences are classified under the A1 and A2 categories, indicating that the model effectively recognizes the text as suitable for beginners.
+Additionally, the model identifies some sentences as more challenging, categorizing them at the B1 level.
+This higher classification might challenge learners, yet it also offers an opportunity to expand their vocabulary and enhance their language skills, potentially reflecting the video author's intent to promote linguistic growth."

 ## Streamlit Application
 Which is the point of developing a model to predict the difficulty of a French Level if we do not leverage it?
 Now it's